manoun/pep8/README.md

 # pep8
-practicing pep8 guidelines of python and test it with pylink
+practicing pep8 guidelines of python and test code quality with pylint